percona/community/content/events/streams-mysql/_index.md

 ---
-title: "Community PostgreSQL Live Stream & Chat"
+title: "Community MySQL Live Stream & Chat"
 description: "Percona Community Team hosts a series of live-streamed event on MySQL.
 You will find out all the secrets of work with that open source database together with the Principal Support Engineer Marcos Albe.
 The meetings are bi-weekly and start in April.
 Join us on the sessions and ask your questions to the expert!"
 layout: list
 images: